-The biggest difference between a routing number and a swift cost is that routing numbers are used for domestic wire transfer whereas SWIFT codes are for international wire transfers.
+The most significant difference between a routing number and a swift cost is that routing numbers are used for domestic wire transfers, whereas SWIFT codes are for international wire transfers.

 An ABA routing number is used for paper or check transfers.
 An ACH routing number is for electronic funds transfers or through online banking.
 Still, the ABA routing numbers and ACH routing numbers may be the same in some institutions, while they can also be different.